 Now, I grew up in a house without cable television.
 My parents thought it was trashy and, frankly, they didn’t want to pay for it.
 Or maybe they couldn’t afford it.
 Most likely a little of both.

-But this means in the high school cafeteria I was listening to my friends talking about shows and movies and sporting events (My goodness!
-All the sporting events!) they had watched the night before uncomfortably laughing at jokes I never heard and nodding awkwardly about moments I never witnessed.
+But this means in the high school cafeteria I had to listen to my friends talking about shows and movies and (So.
+Many.
+Sports!!) they had watched the night before uncomfortably laughing at jokes I never heard and nodding awkwardly about moments I never witnessed.

 And I made a deal with myself right there at that crusty lunch table that when I moved out on my own I was getting the biggest, baddest, most expensive Cable TV package ever offered in the history of ever!